I know how much you want to get revenge. But what’s the worst thing you can do to a narcissist?

 Your best life, in other words, is anything without them in it and that’s all they need to know.

 Yes, I know.
-It’s the hardest thing to do while we are still in love with the narcissist.
+This is the hardest thing to do while we are still in love with the narcissist.

 Through examining these methods of revenge, the following statements seem clear:

 3. Because narcissists are eternal victims, they will view you as the attacker if you do many of these things, instead of viewing them as reactions to something they did.